Introduction

 Wherever used in this Policy, the following terms will have the meaning defined in this section.

-The SICOM Group comprises of the State Insurance Company of Mauritius Ltd, SICOM General Insurance Ltd and SICOM Financial Services Ltd.
+The SICOM Group comprises of the State Insurance Company of Mauritius Ltd and its subsidiaries.

 Personal data concerning an identified or identifiable individual and consisting of information such as his/her physical or mental health or conditions and criminal convictions.